Woolly Mammoth Comes to Dinner

 participation and includes frequent collaborations with local

 designers, photographers, visual artists, and musicians.
-Woolly has

 the Woolly collective have also taught at the Performatica dance